Shital-Bhutiya/React-Book-Shelf/README.md

    ``Want to Read :- Where user can move books that they want to read in future``

-   ``None :- if they select this option then they are deleting this book from their book list ``
+   ``None :- If user select this option on main page then they are deleting this book from their book list ``

    ``Search :- This feature will let allow a user to serch a book and let them allow to add books in their list``